kenjinezumi/sdr-workflows/README.md

 # HackRF Wi-Fi Signal Capture Workflow

-This project demonstrates how to use a HackRF device to capture Wi-Fi signals in the UK.
-The captured signals can be analyzed using tools like Wireshark.
-This guide is intended for educational purposes only and assumes you have the necessary permissions to capture and analyze Wi-Fi signals.
+This project demonstrates how to use a HackRF device to receive radio signals in the UK.

 ## Prerequisites